FSS:PSYb2995 Decoloniality in Psychology - Course Information

 - The course emphasizes hands-on experience through outcomes that may include community projects, public events, written project or online contributions encouraging students to apply decolonial thinking to real-world local contexts.
 The course is designed to be interactive and collaborative, with both synchronous and asynchronous components to accommodate different learning styles and needs.

-- Syllabus (in Czech)
+- Key topics (in Czech)

 - What is colonialism?
 How is it relevant in current psychology (in Czechia)? + Project intro [in person]